You too can be an activist for the animals!

 To request cards please email us at firstname.lastname@example.org

 Feeling burned out?
 Need someone to talk to?
 Check out the activist support resources.

 Vegans also campaign against the use of animals, including for:

-Seventy billion land animals are bred and killed for human food consumption every year.
+Ninety-two billion land animals are bred and killed for human food consumption every year.

 Most people would be shocked to learn of the cruelty that animals raised for food endure in their short lifespan.
 Many animal protection groups, have documented the conditions animals face in farms, in transport, and in slaughterhouses.

 You can learn more about farmed animals, their unique personalities, and the horrific “standard practices” and documented abuses that they are subjected to on an daily basis by visiting the links below:

 Dairy-Truth.com educates the public about the true nature of dairy production, from farm to fridge.

 Egg-Truth.com educates the public about the true nature of egg production from hatchery to plate.